Expert Care for Patent Foramen Ovale

-The heart specialists at University Hospitals Harrington Heart & Vascular Institute are dedicated to providing expert care for patients with patent foramen ovale, also called PFO.
-Through close monitoring and a variety of treatment options, we help PFO patients reduce their risk of stroke and more advanced coronary heart disease.
+The specialists at University Hospitals Harrington Heart & Vascular Institute are dedicated to providing the best care for patients with patent foramen ovale.
+Through close monitoring and unique skill in the latest treatment options, we help patients with patent foramen ovale reduce their risk of stroke.

-A foramen ovale is a small hole in the heart that naturally exists in babies who are still in the womb.
-Shortly after birth, the foramen ovale should close.
-In the event it does not close, a condition called patent foramen ovale or PFO occurs.
+A foramen ovale is a small hole in the heart that naturally exists during normal heart development.
+Shortly after birth, the foramen ovale closes in most individuals.
+If it does not close, the hole is referred to as a patent foramen ovale or PFO.

-In order to detect PFO, our heart specialists use various advanced diagnostic tests including:
+To detect PFO, our heart specialists use advanced diagnostic tests such as:

 - Echocardiogram (Echo): An echo is an ultrasound of the heart which evaluates blood flow across the heart valves and chambers.

-- Transesophageal echo (TEE): In a TEE, a probe with a tiny camera is placed in the esophagus to reveal a clearer image of the defect than an echo.
+- Transesophageal echo (TEE): In a TEE, a small echo probe is placed in the esophagus to reveal a clearer image of the defect than with conventional echo.

-If you have been diagnosed with PFO but do not have any symptoms or related problems, you will most likely not require treatment.
-However, if treatment is required for more severe cases of PFO, our heart specialists may recommend:
+If you have been diagnosed with PFO but do not have any history of stroke or transient ischemic attack (TIA), you will most likely not require treatment.
+However, if treatment is required, our heart specialists may recommend:

-- Medications: Medications for PFO are usually prescribed to thin your blood to prevent blood clots and stroke.
+- Medications prescribed to thin the blood to prevent blood clots and recurrent stroke